 Further setbacks with cold spells and the resulting many crop failures were caused by the effects of Little ice age (1450-1850) with particularly cold periods from 1570 to 1630 and 1675 to 1715.
 Nevertheless, from the beginning of the 18th century, viticulture picked up again.
 By the secularization The monasteries at the beginning of the 19th century were replaced by noblemen monks to whom today's standard is due.
 Quality began to play a big role.
 In this connection took place in 1868 and 1897 the Prussian layer classification, From the beginning of the 1860s came over Germany the Reblaus- and the Mildew-Plage which in turn led to severe devastation.

 During the French Revolutionary Wars (1792-1815) emerged from the under Napoleon (1769-1821) secularized possessions of the church, mostly owned by the state winegrowing domains, The objective of these "sample / educational wineries" was and still is to some extent still today to disseminate modern viticultural production methods.
 This was done by testing new methods in the vineyard, as well as production and distribution refined Grafted.
 In 1892, the first wine law was introduced, where, among other things, a controlled sugaring was allowed.
 In the first half of the 20th century, there was a great recession during the two world wars and the vineyard shrank to less than 50,000 hectares by 1945.
-The Wine Export reached a low.
+Of the Wine Export reached a low.
 From the 1950s, then slowly took a positive change.

 The German Weinbaugebiete belong to the northernmost the world and are thus in the border area between the humid Gulf Stream climate in the west and the dry continental climate in the east.
 The partly very different soils consist of basalt, Buntsandstein, rock, loess, Muschelkalk, porphyry, schist and volcanic rock.
 The best vineyards are in the north.
 In 2012, were produced by 102,000 hectares of 9,012 million hectoliters of wine (see also Wine production volumes ).
 The export is about 25%, the traditional buyers are Great Britain, USA, Netherlands and Japan.
-In 1972 there were more than 100,000 winegrowing enterprises, since then there has been a continuous structural change and an enormous reduction to less than half.

 Country wine region